rlespinasse/slf4j-over-spring/README.md

 ## How to use it?

-1. download the jar from `downloads section` on github
+1. download the jar from `downloads section` on github (use `Sonatype OSS Maven Repository` in progress)
 2. install it in your maven repository
 3. use the annotation `@AutowiredLogger` on a SLF4J Logger in a `@Component` bean
 4. setup autowired logger system